diegoiast/qtedit4/hack.md

 1. C++ is a bad language.
-   1. Initializing variables in a pain http://mikelui.io/2019/01/03/seriously-bonkers.htm
+   1. Initializing variables in a pain, see http://mikelui.io/2019/01/03/seriously-bonkers.html
    1. No package manager.
 We use CPM, which has no transient dependencies: https://github.com/cpm-cmake/CPM.cmake
    1. The ABI issue is a huge pain, which currently we avoid by not having external plugins.
 Yet.